-The assessment committee takes the following criteria into account:Results:Significance of the results versus difficulty of the problem or project goals.Report:Structure, completeness, correctness, readability, argumentation.Graduation presentation:Structure, contents, clarity, contact with audience.Defense:Argumentation, demonstration of knowledge, competency in discerning main aspects from details of the project.Execution of the project:Level of independence, planning, organization, handling deadlines and setbacks, level of own contribution.
+The assessment committee takes the following criteria into account:

+Results: Significance of the results versus difficulty of the problem or project goals.
+Report: Structure, completeness, correctness, readability, argumentation.
+Graduation presentation: Structure, contents, clarity, contact with audience.
+Defense: Argumentation, demonstration of knowledge, competency in dis- cerning main aspects from details of the project.
+Execution of the project: Level of independence, planning, organization, handling dead- lines and setbacks, level of own contribution.

 The actual assessment form used by the committee has a more fine-grained list of criteria for evaluating the work.
 Not all criteria are equally important.
 The assessment committee decides the relative importance of each criterion to arrive at a final grade.
-The motivation for the grade is documented in an assessment report, see the website.
+The motivation for the grade is documented in an assessment report, see the MSc assessment form.